TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 **Cognitivism** (started in 1920 by Jean Piaget):
 * Learning is based on the development of cognitive capabilities.
-* Its origin is in the "Gestalt Psychlogie"
+* Its origin is in the "Gestalt Psychologie"

 **Connectivism** (started in the 1980s by Stephen Downes and George Siemens):
 * Knowledge is perceived from the environment and resides in connections.